It was a complex relationship of love and hate that only we understood.

 Feeling the wine, I began to speak of all our marvelous times.
 It seemed like once again we owned fire and ice as logs sizzled and champagne flowed.

 We tear at each other's clothes with our hands and teeth.
-We made love with the intensity of Greek gods consuming each other.
-Glen exploded with desire as he screamed "Laurie".
+We made love with such intensity, it felt like we desired to consume each other.
+Glen exploded with a painful cry as he screamed "Laurie".
 I own credit for that orgasm.

-Then I picked up something up on the floor as he fell back on the bed spent.
+Then I reach down to pick up something I had laid on the floor.
+He falls back on the bed spent.

-Without hesitation, I plunge the ice pick deeply into his muscled neck armed with all the pain that had built up over time.
+Without hesitation, I plunge the ice pick deeply into his muscled neck armed with all the pain that has built up over time.